Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Entropy change for a first-order FM-PM transition induced by giant an Hove singularity: the case of fcc lattice

 where $f = 1 + U\Pi$, arguments $T, \mu$ of $\Pi$ are omitted for brevity.
 Note that $A^\Omega_2(T,\mu) = A^F_2(T,n)$ with $n$ and $\mu$ related by Eq.~\eqref{eq:n-Stoner}, but $A^\Omega_4 \ne A^F_4$, $A^\Omega_6 \ne A^F_6$.
 The derivation of Eqs.~(\ref{eq:A2}-\ref{eq:A6}) will be published later~\cite{Igoshev:unpub}.

-The calculation of $A^\Omega_\alpha(T,\mu)$, $\alpha = 2,4,6$ using Eqs.~(\ref{eq:A2}-\ref{eq:A6}) allows to calculate preliminary phase diagram within the~generalized Landau theory, see~Fig.~\ref{fig:Landau_PD}.
+The calculation of $A^\Omega_\alpha(T,\mu)$, $\alpha = 2,4,6$ using Eqs.~(\ref{eq:A2}-\ref{eq:A6}) allows us to calculate the phase diagram within the~generalized Landau theory, see~Fig.~\ref{fig:Landau_PD}.
 Accordingly to~the~discussion of~Sec.~\ref{sec:Landau_theory}, in the case $A^\Omega_6>0$ FM region corresponds to $A^\Omega_2 < 0$ at $A^\Omega_4 > 0$ and $A^\Omega_2 < A^\Omega_{2,\rm FOPT}$ for $A^\Omega_4 < 0$.
 Otherwise PM phase is established.
-In the case $A^\Omega_4 < 0$ the equation $A^\Omega_2 = A^\Omega_{2,\rm FOPT}$ yields FOPT line with corresponding PS region (see below); in the case $A^\Omega_4 > 0$ the equation $A^\Omega_2 = 0$ yields SOPT line.
-While using $\Omega$ expansion allows to make qualitative conclusions about phase diagram, it is very inconvenient for detailed calculations since necessary number of terms in the series to be hold is \textit{a priori} unknown.
-To this end a better way is straightforward numerical minimization of $\Omega_{\rm HFA}$ given by Eq.~(\ref{eq:Omega_HFA}).
+In the case $A^\Omega_4 < 0$, the equation $A^\Omega_2 = A^\Omega_{2,\rm FOPT}$ yields FOPT line with corresponding PS region (see below); in the case $A^\Omega_4 > 0$ the equation $A^\Omega_2 = 0$ yields SOPT line.
+For the case $A^\Omega_6 < 0$, the consideration of higher-order terms of generalized Landau expansion is necessary.
+While using $\Omega$ expansion allows to make qualitative conclusions about phase diagram, it is very inconvenient for detailed calculations since necessary number of terms in the expansion series~\eqref{eq:Landau_exp} to be held is \textit{a priori} unknown.
+To this end a better way is straightforward minimization of $\Omega_{\rm HFA}$ given by Eq.~(\ref{eq:Omega_HFA}) by solving extremum equations~(\ref{eq:n-Stoner}-\ref{eq:m-Stoner}).